 So that’s the boring stuff out the way, let’s set it up!

 It’s a subscription service (up in the cloud) and therefore you’ll need an internet connection to get through the process.
 Personify offer 30 days free trial, then it’s $199 a year.

 The actual setup was surprisingly easy, and I was recording in less than 15 minutes.
 Sign up for a Personify account, and once you log in it’s a simple case of following the on-screen instructions to get everything up and running.

 However, there are some dos and don’ts when it comes to camera placement if you’re using a plug in camera.

 - Place the camera above your screen, so you can look into the camera easily when presenting and also keep an eye on your screen as you present.
 (I’ve got a Joby grip for this, although I could just have a stack of books behind my screen and place the camera on top of that.)

 - Have the camera about 3 -6 feet away from you.

 - You’ll need to make sure you are well lit, so you can be seen nice and clearly.

-- Have a simple plain background behind you.
-(I’ve a plain white-ish wall behind me).
+- Have a simple plain background behind you – like a white wall.